 Results 1–10 of 18 for "Review"X related to "Neuroscientist brings light to the..."
-Refine Your Search Refine Your Search TopicTherapy (4)Autism (1)Emotional health (1)Hypnosis (1)Sexuality (1)Document TypeReviewXYear2012 (1)2011 (2)Author/ContributorAuerbach, John (2)Tasso, Anthony F. (2)Ainslie, Ricardo (1)Clements, Marcelle (1)DeMattos, Susan (1) 8 more... [+] Hall, Jane (1)Helm, Fonya Lord (1)Rabate, Jean-Michel (1)Stafford, Mark (1)Waugaman, Richard M. (1)Waugman, Richard M. (1)Webster, Jamieson (1)Zelan, Karen (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
+Refine Your Search Refine Your Search TopicTherapy (4)Sexuality (2)Aging (1)Autism (1)Emotional health (1) 2 more... [+] Hypnosis (1)Sex (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (2)Author/ContributorAuerbach, John (2)Stafford, Mark (2)Tasso, Anthony F. (2)Ainslie, Ricardo (1)Clements, Marcelle (1) 9 more... [+] DeMattos, Susan (1)Hall, Jane (1)Helm, Fonya Lord (1)Kimmel, Douglas (1)Rabate, Jean-Michel (1)Waugaman, Richard M. (1)Waugman, Richard M. (1)Webster, Jamieson (1)Zelan, Karen (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
 Ring composition, however, implies a more circular view of time.
-In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review 3.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)3.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
+Review (January 2011)4.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
 The authors explore topics such as models of supervision, perfectionism, narcissism, and personal experiences, and discuss how best to facilitate supervision and supervisee learning.
-In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011)4.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 5.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 7.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 8.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011)5.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 6.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 7.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 8.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
 Review 9.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)10.Psychoanalysis, Class and Politics (Book Review)In the early 1970’s a short paperback titled The Radical Therapist (Agel, 1971) made the rounds among anti-Vietnam War activists and others of a left-leaning political persuasion who shared an interest in psychology and psychotherapy.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "Neuroscientist brings light to the..."